bvaughn/react-error-boundary/README.md

 #### `FallbackComponent`

 This is a component you want rendered in the event of an error.
-As props it will be passed the `error`, `componentStack`, and `resetErrorBoundary` (which will reset the error boundary's state when called, useful for a "try again" button when used in combination with the `onReset` prop).
+As props it will be passed the `error` and `resetErrorBoundary` (which will reset the error boundary's state when called, useful for a "try again" button when used in combination with the `onReset` prop).

 This is required if no `fallback` or `fallbackRender` prop is provided.